How Much is My Personal Injury Case Worth?

 What if the Accident Was Partly My Fault?

 The overall value of your personal injury case can be reduced if the accident was partly your fault.
-Florida follows a pure comparative fault rule.
-That means you don’t lose your right to compensation if you were partly to blame.
+Florida follows a modified comparative fault rule with a 51% recovery bar.
+That means you don’t lose your right to compensation if you were partly to blame, but you cannot be mostly to blame.

 Florida No-Fault Insurance Law